ibm-cloud-docs/solution-tutorials/isolated-cloud-foundry-enterprise-apps.md

 # Isolated Cloud Foundry Enterprise Apps

 With {{site.data.keyword.cfee_full_notm}} (CFEE) you can create multiple, isolated, enterprise-grade Cloud Foundry platforms on demand.
-This provides your developers with a private Cloud Foundry instance deployed on an isolated Kubernetes cluster.
+With this, you get a private Cloud Foundry instance deployed on an isolated Kubernetes cluster.
 Unlike the public Cloud, you'll have full control over the environment: access control, capacity, version, resource usage, and monitoring. {{site.data.keyword.cfee_full_notm}} provides the speed and innovation of a platform-as-a-service with the infrastructure ownership found in enterprise IT.

 A use case for {{site.data.keyword.cfee_full_notm}} is an enterprise-owned innovation platform.
-Developers within an enterprise can either create new microservices or migrate legacy applications to CFEE.
-Microservices can then be published to additional developers using the Cloud Foundry marketplace.
-Once there, developers can consume services within their application just as they do today on public Cloud.
+You as a developer user within an enterprise can either create new microservices or migrate legacy applications to CFEE.
+Microservices can then be published to additional users using the Cloud Foundry marketplace.
+Once there, other users in your CFEE instance can consume services within the application just as is done today on public Cloud.

-The tutorial will walk you through the process of creating and configuring a {{site.data.keyword.cfee_full_notm}}, setting up access control, and deploying apps and services.
+The tutorial will walk you through the process of creating and configuring an {{site.data.keyword.cfee_full_notm}}, setting up access control, and deploying apps and services.
 You'll also review the relationship between CFEE and [{{site.data.keyword.containershort_notm}}](https://{DomainName}/docs/containers/container_index.html) by deploying a custom service broker that integrates custom services with CFEE.

 ## Objectives